troy-ameigh/quickstart-amazon-marketing-cloud/amc_quickstart/microservices/platform_management_service/platform_manager/reference/parameter_definitions.md

 * customerName [str] = `Reference customer name.`

-* customerPrefix [str] = `Prefix to associate the customer with.`
+* customerPrefix [str] = `Prefix to associate the customer with.
+Customers with the same prefix that run a common workflow will have data stored in the same table (table = {customerPrefix}-{WorkflowId}).
+This can also be used to synchronize workflows between customers in the Workflow Library.`

 * endemicType [str] = `Either 'ENDEMIC' or 'NONDEMIC'.
-ENDEMIC: brands that sell on Amazon, NONDEMIC: brands that do not sell on Amazon.`
+ENDEMIC: brands that sell on Amazon, NONDEMIC: brands that do not sell on Amazon.
+This can be used to synchronize workflows between customers in the Workflow Library.`

 * amcDatasetName [str] = `The dataset set in data_pipeline_parameters of the ddk.json file (default is 'amcdataset').`